De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Preliminaries

+We conclude this section collecting several useful lemmas which will be employed throughout the rest the paper.

-Moreover, the following weak Harnack inequality holds true, even in the more intricate Boltzmann non-cutoff {context}.
-We took the liberty to adjust the statement below in view of our setting, and in accordance with our boundedness result in~Theorem~\ref{thm_bdd}. \begin{theorem}[Theorem~1.6 in~\cite{IS20}] Let~$s \in (0,1)$.
-Then, there exist~$r_{\rm o}$,~$\bar{R} >1$,~$\zeta$ and~$c$ such that if~$f \in \Wc$ is a globally nonnegative weak supersolution to
+We recall the validity of the weak Harnack inequality even in the more intricate context of degenerate and non symmetric kernels modeling the Boltzmann non-cutoff equation.
+We took the liberty to adjust the statement below in view of our setting and in accordance with our boundedness result in~Theorem~\ref{thm_bdd}.